- 1/4 teaspoon Cutting Edge Cultures – or you can use 1/2 cup kefir whey

 - 1 cup water, spring or filtered with minerals – to mix the starter culture

 - 1/2 small cabbage – finely shredded or chopped into fine pieces

 - 1 medium apple – shredded or finely chopped

 - 1/2 tablespoon Celtic Sea Salt

 - 1 medium orange – juiced, you can include some pulp

-- Water – to cover veggies
+- water, spring or filtered with minerals – to cover veggies

 - If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

 - Shred the cabbage and apple.
 Assemble into a large bowl.

 - Mix the cranberries and salt with cabbage and apples.